Aureliano90/Futures-Spot-Arbitrage-OKEX-V3/README.md

 Functional and stable enough for me.
 Then the market crashed in May and the funding rates were not appealing anymore.
 The development was halted ever since.

-Printouts and annotations are in Chinese.
-May or may not translate to English.
+Added English printouts.
+Annotations are in Chinese.

 ## Features
+* Command line menu
 * Sort and output historical funding rates over given period
 * Analyze historical funding rates and volatility (taken as [NATR](https://www.macroption.com/normalized-atr/)) to find most profitable underlyings for arbitrage
 * Monitor existing positions and adjust leverage accordingly, i.e. increase leverage when price drops and deleverage when price rises to avoid liquidation